community-scripts/ProxmoxVE/.github/CONTRIBUTOR_AND_GUIDES/CONTRIBUTING.md

 ```

 ### 6. Create a Pull Request

-All PR's related to new scripts should be made against our Dev repo, where we can test the scripts before they are pushed and merged in the official repository.\
-**Our dev repo is `http://www.github.com/community-scripts/ProxmoxVED`**\
 Open a Pull Request from your feature branch to the main branch on the Dev repository.
 You must only include your **$AppName.sh**, **$AppName-install.sh** and **$AppName.json** files in the pull request.

 ---